Find Grad Schools

 Master’s Degrees in Other Public Administration & Social Service Professions

 There are 27 colleges and univerities across the nation that offer a master's degree in other public administration & social service professions.
-This degree is more popular with female students, and about 48% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 5.4% of other public administration & social service professions graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 43% were from an underrepresented racial-ethnic group.
+Also, 4.8% of other public administration & social service professions graduates were international students.

 Education Levels of Other Public Administration & Social Service Professions Majors